 John Dey (Co-President)

-John is a rising 3L from suburban Chicago who graduated from Harvard College in 2008 with an degree in Economics.
+John is a 3L from suburban Chicago who graduated from Harvard College in 2008 with an degree in Economics.
 Between college and law school, he worked as a field organizer for President Obama’s 2008 campaign in southeastern Missouri prior to joining the Administration in 2009 at the U.S. Department of Energy in Washington, DC.
-He spent his 1L summer working for the U.S. Department of Justice’s Access to Justice Initiative, and will spend his 2L summer at a law firm and in DOJ’s Civil Division (Federal Programs Branch).
+He spent his 1L summer working for the U.S. Department of Justice’s Access to Justice Initiative, and spent his 2L summer at a law firm and in DOJ’s Civil Division (Federal Programs Branch).
 In addition to his work with Lambda, John is a proud member of HLS’s Black Law Students Association (BLSA) and the Harvard Defenders.
 When not occupied with law school work or activities (ha!), he likely can be found watching a Roger Federer match, discussing politics, singing the praises of Chicago and/or DC, or engaging in some combination thereof.

 Shane Hunt (Co-President)